Plain English Breakdown

 What This Bill Does

-- Creates a new requirement for individuals who are aware of another person's imminent danger of serious bodily injury or death to attempt contacting law enforcement or emergency medical care providers if doing so does not put them at risk.
+- Requires individuals who are aware of another person's imminent danger of serious bodily injury or death to attempt to contact law enforcement or an emergency medical care provider, provided that doing so does not put themselves or the other person at risk.

 Who It Names or Affects

-- People who witness someone in imminent danger of serious injury or death and can safely call for help without risking their own safety.
+- People who know or believe someone is in immediate danger and are able to call for help without risking their own safety.

 Terms To Know